emleddin/UNT-dissertation-template/ABOUT.md

 feature in the `hyperref` package.
 - Jun-deh Wu (PhD 2012) found a `List of Figures/List of Tables` bug in `amscls`.
+- Alice Walker (PhD 2017) addressed the issue of figures in the appendices appearing in the Table of Contents.
+- Emmett Leddin (PhD 2022) created the directory tree, fixed bookmarking issues, and created the `minted` example.

 Suggestions for additions, modifications, and/or improvements to the style files, as well as helpful hints for future users, are always welcome!